SNICScienceCloud/technical-training/model-serving/README.md

 # Dynamic contextualization

 Dynamic contextualization is a process of preparing a customized computing environment at runtime.
-The process ranging from creating/defining user roles and permissions to updating/installing different packages.
+The process ranging from creating/defining user roles and permissions to updating/installing different packages and initiating services.

 ## Task-1: Single server deployment